 In Aether Raids, there is a rotation of 2 different blessings every week.
 Light / Dark as a pair, and Astra / Anima as the other.
 Light and Astra are considered offensive blessings, which increases your lift depending on the number of Mythic Heroes, allies with the corresponding blessings, and to a smaller extent the merge level of the Mythic Hero.
 Dark and Anima are defensive blessings, which reduce the maximum lift penalty of lift loss depending on the same factors (except the number of Mythic Heroes benefit is capped at 2).

-Essentially, to maximize the lift gain in offense, it is ideal to field Mythic Heroes and the corresponding bonus unit of the season.
-The most cost effective set-up involves 2 Mythic Heroes and 3 units of the corresponding blessings (bonus unit inclusive) for a total gain of 160 lift, while a single Mythic and 4 blessed units will have a gain of 140 lift.
+Essentially, to maximize the lift gain in the offense, it is ideal to field Mythic Heroes and the corresponding bonus unit of the season.
+The most cost-effective set-up involves 2 Mythic Heroes and 3 units of the corresponding blessings (bonus unit inclusive) for a total gain of 160 lift, while a single Mythic and 4 blessed units will have a gain of 140 lift.

-On Light Seasons, you are allowed to use Eir, which is a Light Mythic that could be obtained for free in Book 3.
+On Light Seasons, you are allowed to use Eir and Peony, which are Light Mythics that could be obtained for free in Book 3 and Book 4 respectively.
 This meant that climbing tiers should be by default much easier on Light seasons than on Astra seasons.
+For Astra Season, a copy of Altina is also distributed by the "A Hero Rises 2020" event from 11th March to 11th April 2020.

 Basic Guide to Game AI